decretist/Dissertation/Chapter0/chapter0.md

 used in the project and the scholarly context from which they emerged is through my first-hand experiences with them.

-* * *

-The most significant finding of my dissertation is that the author who wrote the thirty-six case statements introducing the hypothetical cases that make up the second part of Gratian's *Decretum* is very unlikely to have been the same as the author who wrote the *dicta* in the first recension of the *Decretum*.
-The statistical method used to make this determination assigns probable authorship on the basis of frequencies of common function words like prepositions and conjunctions in a sample of text, and will be explained in full detail in Chapter 4.
+The most significant finding of my dissertation is that the author who wrote the thirty-six case statements introducing the hypothetical cases that make up the second part of Gratian's *Decretum* is very unlikely to have been the same as the author who wrote the *dicta* in either the first or second recension of the work.
+The statistical method used to make this determination assigns probable authorship on the basis of frequencies of common function words like prepositions and conjunctions in a sample of text; the method will be explained in full detail in Chapter 4.

 I did not start work on this project thinking that the authorship